 You might wonder how to make donuts without donut pan?
 Donuts, despite their apparent simplicity, can be very difficult to make.
-It creates a lot of mess and requires patience and, of course, thorough shaping to fry them.
+Making a perfect donut requires patience and, of course, proper shaping.

 Actually, you can skip the ring form if you like, but those don’t seem like donuts, do they?
 And you want to bake them instead of frying them to retain the shape.